Siege of Port Arthur: Battle of 174 Meter Hill

+At Wantai, Nogi had disregarded intelligence on the strength of the Russian defenses (Note: The fault was not his alone.
+The single Japanese map made available to the 3rd Army did not show the newer Russian fortifications, and depicted those it did show as improvised.
+Also, while they did visit the front lines, neither Nogi nor his staff used those visits to take a look at Russian positions themselves, relying instead on intelligence gathered by inexperienced junior infantry officers, who often saw their approaches to the enemy lines as a means to bolster their reputations by heroically attacking rather than discreetly assessing formations or troop counts.) that warned they had 10 times as many machine guns as the Japanese, along with an artillery advantage.
+He was also unaware of a covered road connecting the two forts that allowed the Russians to quickly move troops and materiel between them.
+Stoessel also repositioned his defenses to better stop an attack from that direction, suggesting he had a spy in Nogi's staff.
+Japanese troops were under constant fire as they approached, with machine guns raking troops from the front and the rear taking heavy bombardment.

 The assaults on the other sections of the Russian line had also cost the Japanese heavily, but with no results and no ground gained.
-When Nogi finally called off his attempt to penetrate the Wantai Ravine on August 24, 1904, he had only 174 Meter Hill and the West and East Pan-lung to show for his loss of more than 16,000 men.
-With all other positions remaining firmly under Russian control, Nogi at last decided to abandon frontal assaults in favor of a protracted siege.
+When Nogi finally called off his attempt to penetrate Wantai on August 24, he had only 174 Meter Hill and the West and East Pan-lung to show for his loss of more than 18,000 men.
+With all other positions remaining firmly under Russian control, Nogi at last decided to abandon frontal assaults in favor of a siege, at least until reinforcements arrived.

-On August 25, 1904, the day after Nogi's last assault had failed, Marshal Ōyama Iwao engaged the Russians under General Aleksey Kuropatkin at the Battle of Liaoyang.
+On August 25, the day after Nogi's last assault had failed, Marshal Ōyama Iwao engaged the Russians under General Aleksey Kuropatkin at the Battle of Liaoyang.
+Had the Japanese not lost so many troops at 174-Meter Hill and Wantai, they might have been available to assist Ōyama, giving him the chance to destroy the Russian Army at that battle, instead of merely pushing it further north.